NUS-SoC-TIPS/backend/CONTRIBUTING.md

 ## Commit Message Format

-_This specification is inspired by and supersedes the [AngularJS commit message format][commit-message-format]._
+_This specification is inspired by and supersedes the AngularJS commit message format._

 We have very precise rules over how our Git commit messages must be formatted.
 This format leads to **easier to read commit history**.